 A single thin coat of Gamvar provides excellent protection to a painting.
-If you prefer a higher gloss, apply a second equally thin coat after the first coat is tack-free.
+If you prefer a higher gloss, a second equally thin coat of Gamvar Gloss may be applied after the first coat is tack-free.

-Whether applying one or two coats, brush on Gamvar very thinly.
+Whenever applying the varnish, brush on Gamvar very thinly.
 Gamvar dries purely by solvent evaporation.
 Thin coats easily throw off solvent and typically dry tack-free within 24 hours.
 The thicker the coating, the more solvent is trapped and the longer it stays tacky.
 (Varnish applied too thickly may retain a slightly tacky feel even after it has completely dried.)

 When applying Gamvar to a heavily textured, impasto style painting, pay extra attention to areas where the varnish “pools”.
 We recommend using a dry brush to wick out excess varnish.
 Use a stack of paper towels to remove varnish from the brush throughout this process.

 Do Gamvar Satin and Gamvar Matte require special application techniques?